-^(1) The water consumption up to FY2016 are those of non-consolidated, direct consolidated subsidiaries/office only, and from FY2017 are those of non-consolidated, direct and indirect consolidated subsidiaries/all sites.
+^(%1) Energy and electricity consumption in FY2016 are those of non-consolidated and direct consolidated subsidiaries/all sites, and from FY2017 are those of non-consolidated and consolidated subsidiaries/all sites.
+The boundary is as of the end of March of the reporting period.